 Cold War constitutes an important part of the History curriculum in High School as well as Middle School.
-For those unaware, the Cold War was a period of 1945 to 1991 that saw unprecedented tension between the Soviet Union and the United States of America on military, political, and economic levels.
+For those unaware, the Cold War was a period from 1945 to 1991 that saw unprecedented tension between the Soviet Union and the United States of America on military, political, and economic levels.

 Many teachers complain that they can give only a superficial introduction to the topic due to lack of time.
-Students also want some quick solution to prepare for an exam that includes questions related to this topic.
+Students also want some quick solutions to prepare for an exam that includes questions related to this topic.
 It is where our worksheets step in and solve all dilemmas faced by the students/teachers/guides.

-Our worksheets cover important events, people, places that are the highlights of this event.
-By solving the worksheets comprising questions like ‘Match the Following’, ‘True or False’, ‘Fill in the Blanks’, and explanatory questions, you can maximize the learning about this event in little time.
+Our worksheets cover important events, people, and places that are the highlights of this event.
+By solving the worksheets comprising questions like ‘Match the Following’, ‘True or False’, ‘Fill in the Blanks’, and explanatory questions, you can maximize learning about this event in little time.

 These worksheets are designed to test your proficiency with the Cold War.
 You can download the free printable pdf version from the links given as well.
-Events like the Berlin Airlift, Fall of Berlin War, Cuban Missile Crisis, etc. are covered in these worksheets so that you can gain a finite orientation in the learning process.
+Events like the Berlin Airlift, the Fall of Berlin War, Cuban Missile Crisis, etc. are covered in these worksheets so that you can gain a finite orientation in the learning process.
 These worksheets are specifically catered towards students of middle school as well as high school.

 What exercises included in the Cold War worksheets?